PseudoDevs/IamGhost/bmd8.md

-Last updated: 2024-04-07 06:28:16
+Last updated: 2024-04-07 06:28:49
-Random Quote: He would have killed me but for Howland Reed.  -  Eddard Stark
+Random Quote: Someone has to protect this family from the man who protects this family. - Skyler White